openbci-archive/OpenBCI_LSL/readme.md

 2. **Download and install [Python](https://www.python.org/downloads/) (either version 2 or 3).**

 	Python might already be installed on your computer.
-Type `python --version` to check if you have Python version 2.7+ installed.
+Type `python --version` to check if you have Python version 2 or 3 installed.

 3. **Install Python requirements**